luka19517/RAWP/README.md

 - Currently RAWP does not support:
   - higher level of generic types.
 For example List<List<>> or List<Map<>>
   - recursive models

+## In the future...
+- OAuth 2.0 support with Keycloak Auth server